hypergraphql/hypergraphql/README.md

 ## Demo

 A live demo of the HyperGraphQL server configured as in this repository is available at: [http://hypergraphql-demo/graphiql](http://104.154.59.211:8009/graphiql)

-## License

-This software is released under Apache License 2.0.
-See [LICENSE.TXT](LICENSE.TXT) for more details.

 ## Contact